 Apprentices will have their Knowledge and Technical Understanding formally assessed at relevant times during their apprenticeship.
-Apprentices must achieve one internationally recognised vendor or professional qualification from the right hand column in the table below.
-This exempts the knowledge module in the left hand column.
+These assessments will be via regulated knowledge modules.

-The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/softwaredeveloper.
+The content of the Knowledge Modules is summarised below and further details are in the Occupational Brief available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/cyberintrusionanalyst.